 Home Depot Customers

 In the same way that Consumer Reports engineers praised the Fffu14M1Qw, customers at Home Depot raved about it.
-They gave it 4.7 out of 5 stars, and most loved that it performed its primary task of keeping food frozen.
 It’s also more energy efficient than a lot of other freezers, something customers enjoyed.
 On the other hand, several customers complained that the freezer is very noisy.

 Likewise, Amazon customers had many of the same thoughts as Home Depot customers.
-They gave it 3.3 out of 5 stars.
 Again, customers enjoyed that it froze food and kept it frozen.
 Unfortunately, the noisiness disturbed every reviewer, and one reviewer came back after six months and wrote that they had to defrost the freezer several times manually.

 How the Fffu14M1Qw Compares to Other Upright Freezers